marcelovani/feedbackify/README.txt

 Sponsors
 --------------
-This module was kindly sponsored by NoJoShmo.com and is maintained by Ivan Breet (ivanbreet).
+Initially this module was kindly sponsored by NoJoShmo.com and is maintained by Ivan Breet (ivanbreet).
 This module is based on the Get Satisfaction module.

 * Please note that Feedbackify is a paid service, but they do offer a 15 Day trial.